x42/phaserotate.lv2/README.md

 For this reason phase rotation is commonly used by radio stations to reduce the signal peak and make the signal more symmetrical.
-Phase rotation circuits are also used during mastering to increase headroom in order to add gain and further compress the signal.
+Phase rotation circuits are also used during mastering to increase headroom.
+This allows to increase gain and further compress the signal.

 CLI
 ---